hyperspy/hyperspy/doc/user_guide/io.rst

    `installation of pyUSID <https://pycroscopy.github.io/pyUSID/install.html>`_.
 2. Files must use the ``.h5`` file extension in order to use this io plugin.
    Using the ``.hdf5`` extension will default to HyperSpy's own plugin
+3. For now, this plugin will only work with numpy arrays / non-lazy signals.
+   Lazy operations are actively being developed in pyUSID and will be made available shortly in this plugin.

 Reading
 ^^^^^^^